-If you’re charged with any criminal offense, call Meyer Van Severen, S.C. at (414) 270-0202.
+If you’re charged with any criminal offense, call Van Severen Law Office at (414) 270-0202.
 We’re a top criminal defense law firm based in Milwaukee, WI and defend all criminal charges throughout Wisconsin.
 Indeed, we regularly defend drug cases.

 What is vaping?

 Vaping a legal substance certainly isn’t a crime.
 Further, many proponents of vaping indicate that it’s relatively safe.

 Vaping is the act of inhaling and exhaling the aerosol, often referred to as vapor, which is produced by an e-cigarette or similar device.
 The term is used because e-cigarettes do not produce tobacco smoke, but rather an aerosol, often mistaken for water vapor, that actually consists of fine particles…